kshurik/rekkobook/docs/index.md

 In this handbook, we will cover 3 chapters:
 - In Chapter 1 we will discuss the architecture of recommendation systems, models, and various implementations;
-- Then, Chapter 2 is going to be all about deployment - building RecSys microservice using various frameworks with an explanation of those frameworks, pros & cons, etc.;
+- Then, Chapter 2 is going to be all about deployment - building RecSys microservice using various frameworks with an explanation of those frameworks, pros & cons, etc..
+This chapter mostly about coding;
-- Finally, we are going dive into the product part - estimation of experiments for our models, metrics to consider and other cool stuff that allows us to understand whether we bring value to business by developing different models
+- Finally, we are going dive into the product part - estimation of experiments for our models, metrics to consider and other cool stuff that allows us to understand whether we bring value to business by developing different models.
+In this module more theory and coding is expected.

+## Feedback
+This is my first time writting a handbook and something this important for me.
+I would be glad to get your feedback to improve content / mistakes and further work.
+You can reach out to me in DM via contacts mentioned above or open issues in github on upper-right of each jupyter-book page